Digital Nomad In Penang- Local Tips And Sights

 Besides uniting with nature, there are night markets, also known as bazaars for you to shop in the evenings.
 You’ll be able to shop for clothes, snacks and souvenirs!

-Tanjung Tokong is a good place to live in Penang if you’re looking for something in between.
+Tanjung Tokong is a good place to co living in Penang if you’re looking for something in between.
 It is not too quiet like Batu Feringghi and not too crowded like George Town.

 Cool Co-working Places For Digital Nomads In Penang